storj/storj/docs/design/auditing-containment.md

 However, we're departing from the whitepaper because offline nodes will not be moved to containment mode.
 They will just be marked as offline.
-It's only when nodes initially respond to the audit service's dial but then refuse to send the requested erasure share that they are moved to containment mode.
+Instead, containment mode is specifically for nodes that initially respond to the audit service's dial but then don't send the requested erasure share.

 The node will be given a `contained` flag, and if the audit service attempts to audit the node again, it will see this flag and first request the same share it had originally requested, then continue the new audit right after.
 If the storage node fails to send this share again, it will have its `reverifyCount` incremented.

-If the `failedReverifyCount` exceeds a `reverifyLimit`, then the node will be marked as failing the audit and removed from containment mode.
+If the `reverifyCount` exceeds a `reverifyLimit`, then the node will be marked as failing the audit and removed from containment mode.
 Otherwise, the node will pass the audit and will also be removed from containment mode.

-Additionally, other services such as the overlay, repair checker, and repairer should not "care" or treat contained nodes any differently.
+Additionally, other services such as the overlay, repair checker, and repairer should not "care" about the contained flag and functionality should remain the same.
-They should be selected normally.
+Contained nodes should be handled the same as other nodes in the node selection process.
 The contained flag should only be relevant to the audit service.

 ## Design

 ### Identifying Nodes That Need to Be Contained
-We need to add functionality to the audit verifier to better distinguish between the different reasons that a storage node may not respond to an audit request.
+In the audit verifier, we need a better system for handling the different cases in which a storage node may not respond to an audit request.
-The following cases could occur:
+Here are a few possibile cases:
 1. The node is busy fulfilling other requests and can't respond to the audit request within the audit timeout defined on the Satellite.
 2. The node does not have the audit piece anymore because the SNO deleted it.
 3. The node can't read the piece due to a file permission issue (a SNO config mistake).